AnthonyAndroulakis/EncodingAndAssessingSungMelodies/README.md

 # Encoding And Assessing Sung Melodies
-The MATLAB codes, SungMelodytoMatrix.m and MelodicFidelityEvaluator.m provided in this repository have been submitted for consideration for publication in the [Journal of Open Research Software](https://openresearchsoftware.metajnl.com).
+The MATLAB codes, SungMelodytoMatrix.m and MelodicFidelityEvaluator.m provided in this repository have been submitted for consideration for publication.
 ![](https://github.com/AnthonyAndroulakis/EncodingAndAssessingSungMelodies/blob/master/EncodingAndAssessingSungMelodies.png)

 # Usage